 During two weeks I was able to work with adults and children with respiratory, neurological, and mental issues.

 At times, it was very hard to see the local reality of starvation and lack of medical care.
 But it was amazing to see, feel, and be part of the work that was done with so much compassion and love.
-This mission gave me the chance to experience the Fraternity and I will cherish it forever.
+The Caravan gave me the chance to experience the Fraternity and I will cherish it forever.
 I can’t wait to go back."